CycloneDX/sbom-utility/README.md

 - [https://github.com/CycloneDX/sbom-utility/releases](https://github.com/CycloneDX/sbom-utility/releases)

-The archive will contain the following files:
+The source archive will contain the following files under the root directory:

 - `sbom-utility` - binary executable.
 This is all most need for non-customized configurations.
+- `LICENSE` - the software license for the utility (i.e. Apache 2)
+- `sbom-utility-<version>.sbom.json` - a simple Software Bill-of-Materials (SBOM) for the utility
+- `custom.json` *(experimental)* - custom validation configuration file

+and under the `resources/config` directory:

 - `config.json` *(optional)* - copy of the default schema configuration file for optional customization (to be passed on the command line)
 - `license.json` *(optional)* - copy of the default license policy configuration file for optional customization (to be passed on the command line)
-- `custom.json` *(experimental)* - custom validation configuration file
-- `LICENSE` - the software license for the utility (i.e. Apache 2)
-- `sbom-utility-<version>.sbom.json` - a simple Software Bill-of-Materials (SBOM) for the utility

 ---

 ## Running

-For convenience, the default `config.json` and optional `license.json` configuration files have been embedded in the executable and used if none are provided on the command line using the `--config-schema` or `--config-license` flags respectively.
+For convenience, the default `config.json` and optional `license.json` configuration files have been embedded in the executable and used.  *You can provide your own versions of these files on the command line using the `--config-schema` or `--config-license` flags respectively.*

-When providing configuration files using command line flags, the executable attempts to load them from the same path where the executable is run from.
-If you choose to keep them in a different directory, you will have to supply their location relative to the executable along with the filename.
+- **Note**: *When providing configuration files using command line flags, the executable attempts to load them from the same path where the executable is run from.
+If you choose to keep them in a different directory, you will have to supply their location relative to the executable along with the filename.*

 ##### MacOS - Granting executable permission